BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint1.md

 ## Product Backlog

   - *Required* Create a Tester function that requires no arguments.
 The function will test ALL of the functions that your team has created (or will create) this sprint.
-Example Tester below. = *5 pts (You probably want to save this one for last)*
+Example Tester below. = *5pts (You probably want to save this one for last)*

 ```
 # Here is an example Tester function
 def Tester():
   # by Mr. Riley
-  # 5 pts
+  # 5pts
   DrawCircle(0,0,100,"red")
   GotoRandom(-400,400,800,800)
   Balloon()